-To summarize, a very simple analysis of available data from the US Census Bureau and the Health Department of Northwest Michigan shows that potentially one-third of the aging septic systems in Charlevoix County have not been replaced from the snapshot in time that we studied.
-Considering that this analysis does not capture buildings and replacements prior to 1959, older systems still in use may have already failed, or could be on the verge of failing soon.
+To summarize, a very simple analysis of available data from the US Census Bureau and District Health Department #4 shows that potentially up to 40% of the aging septic systems in Cheboygan County have not been replaced, or will need replacement in the near future, from the snapshot in time that we studied.
+This is about 2,223 homes.
+Considering that this analysis does not capture buildings prior to 1960, and no data exists for replacements prior to 1975, older systems still in use may have already failed, or could be on the verge of failing soon.

 We ask, could this also mean that expected lifespans are actually longer than 25-30 years, if systems are well-maintained, or used sparingly, the way they can be in our local resort areas?
 Knowing that would be extremely helpful to homeowners and manufacturers.
-Unfortunately, we don't have the data available to figure that out, because once these systems are installed, there is no required oversight or maintenance.
+Unfortunately, we don't have the data available to figure that out, either, because once these systems are installed, there is no required oversight or maintenance.